tderflinger/Rugo-Map/README.md

 # Rugo Map

 Rugo Map is an Electron JavaScript desktop application.
 You can edit tracks on a map layer.
-Using the context menu you can save and load the tracks.
+Using the context menu (right mouse click) you can save and load the tracks.
-Furthermore, you can switch layers between OSM layer, ESRI layer, or Stamen layer.
+Furthermore, you can switch layers between OSM layer, ESRI layer, OpenTopomap, or Stamen layer.

 # Development